Last

 mostly to detect whether the internet connection is OK.

-perl are also collected by the main
+bit of perl are also collected by the

-been.
-The collection program notices when
+has been.
+The collection program notices

-– and sets a flag that tells the main perl
+pings – and sets a flag that tells the main perl

 program to tell one of the 485 nodes to power cycle the modem and